What is HRANK?

 - 12 mln websites**

-** “>50 domains” rule means that we take only Shared IPs with >50 domains – it allows us to cover the maximum number of physical servers and domains they host; and to provide the most reliable uptime information.
+** We count number of websites with “50 and more domains rule”.
+It means that we take only Shared IPs with >50 websites – it allows us to cover the maximum number of physical servers and domains they host; and to provide the most reliable uptime information.
 We have data about ~150mln websites.
 We check which web hosting provider they belong to on a daily basis.
-However, there are only ~12mln websites that comply with our “>50 domains” rule (except for Parked Domains).
+However, there are only ~12mln websites that comply with our “50 and more domains rule” (except for Parked Domains).
 And these are the ~12 mln websites that we ping daily for their uptime and response time.

 As opposed to the majority of existing hosting review companies that base their decisions on uptime check option, we do not offer any software or online tool to monitor your personal website.
 We are for a bigger and much more objective picture when it comes to shared hosting performance.
 Our rating system estimates a hosting company on the basis of several factors, the major of which being